maxtepkeev/python-redmine/docs/resources/issue.rst

     Returns issue resources that match the given lookup parameters.

-    :param project_id: (required).
+    :param project_id: (optional).
 Id or identifier of issue's project.
     :type project_id: integer or string
     :param subproject_id: (optional).
 Get issues from the subproject with the given id.
 You can use project_id=X, subproject_id=!* to get only the issues of